 Students master interactive educational experience developed in collaboration with the North American Association for Environmental Education

-Students at Downtown Elementary in Bakersfield, Calif., are helping reduce their school’s food waste as a means of conserving water.
-The class, along with its teacher Rachel Lenix, took second place in the 2017 Cal Water H2O Challenge, winning a $2,500 grant for the classroom along with a pizza party and Cal Water giveaways for each student.
+Students at Parkview Elementary in Chico, Calif., are helping spread the word on the importance of water quality and conservation by producing green-screen public service announcements (PSAs).
+The class, along with its teacher Pete Pembroke, took third place in the 2017 Cal Water H2O Challenge, winning a $2,000 grant for the classroom and Cal Water giveaways for each student.

 The Cal Water H2O Challenge (challenge.calwater.com) is a collaboration between Cal Water and the North American Association for Environmental Education (NAAEE).
 It is open annually to students and teachers in grades 4-6 in schools served by Cal Water.

 “We are inspired by the creativity and hard work of Mr. Pembroke’s class,” said Ken Jenkins, Cal Water Director of Drought Management and Conservation.
 “We are well served when future generations build this foundation and engage in water issues, so together, we can help improve the quality of life in the communities we serve.”
 The Challenge also furthers NAAEE’s National Project for Excellence in Environmental Education goals, per Christiane Maertens, NAAEE’s deputy director.
 “This competition is teaching kids how to be hands-on advocates for resources their communities value the most,” she said.

 NAAEE’s partnership with Cal Water is expanding water conservation efforts throughout the state and building educational programs into school curriculum.
 “Most importantly, students are learning the basics of science through environmental education,” Maertens explains.
 “These projects give students the opportunity to integrate the learning principles of STEM (Science, Technology, Engineering, and Math) and NGSS (Next Generation Science Standards) in solving problems that directly affect our schools and neighborhoods.”